Mathieu-Desrochers/Learning-Docker/README.md

 Managing containers
 ---
 Starting a container with a specific command.
-The container stops when the commands terminates.
+The container stops when the command terminates.
 Pressing Ctrl-PQ detaches the terminal.

     docker container run -it redis /bin/bash